June 20, 2011

 this organization still had a presence in the 1990's

-The first Open 'Gay' Alderman
+The First Declared 'Gay' Alderman

 in 2003